rodrcastro/appsmith-docs/README.md

 You can build anything from simple CRUD apps to complicated multi-step workflows with these simple steps.
 Appsmith makes it easy to build a UI that talks to any datasource.

+This is a change Rodrigo did after the fact.

 **Got 2 minutes?** Here's a video overview of Appsmith:

 {% embed url="https://youtu.be/Dxe_NzdGzL4" %}